blinksocks/blinksocks/docs/usage/README.md

 > NOTE: you can only use pm2 on Linux/macOS due to a bug of pm2 on Windows. [#93](https://github.com/blinksocks/blinksocks/issues/93)

-You can take advantages of [pm2](https://github.com/unitech/pm2) to run blinksocks in the production.
+You can take advantages of [pm2](https://github.com/unitech/pm2) to run blinksocks in production.

-Install `pm2` before running blinksocks in the production:
+Install `pm2` before running blinksocks in production:

 ```
 $ npm install -g pm2